Police arrest second man in Beckley kidnapping case

 Authorities reported the alleged beating was related to drugs.

-Meeks-Little and the man were allegedly captured on video beating the victim, whom they said owed them money, with a shovel and standing guard outside of the dog cage.
+Meeks-Little and the man were allegedly captured on video beating the victim, who they said owed them money, with a shovel and standing guard outside the dog cage.

 While the victim pleaded for mercy from inside the cage, the two stood outside the unlocked cage with shovels, taunted the victim with death threats and spread plastic on the floor at one point, according to Raleigh authorities.